-Up to 150 Session Border Controllers (SBCs) and/or Media Gateways are supported in ARM Topology and Routing, necessitated by product popularity and extensive global deployments.
-Some distributed enterprises with multiple branches have required more than 100 nodes to be supported in their deployments.
+Up to 300 Session Border Controllers (SBCs) and/or Media Gateways (nodes) are supported in ARM Topology and Routing, necessitated by product popularity and extensive global deployments.
+A number of distributed enterprises with multiple branches have required more than 100 nodes to be supported in their deployments.

-The page allows operators to perform the same actions for nodes as those in the Network Map page, but in table view / format, viz., Sync Node, Edit, Delete, Lock / Unlock and Configure.
+The page allows operators to perform the same actions for nodes as those in the Network Map page, but in table view / format, viz., Sync Node, edit, delete, Lock / Unlock, Configure and Save INI File.

-Selecting a node in the page allows operators to view a 'Node Summary' pane on the right side of the page.
+Select a node in the page to view a 'Node Summary' pane on the right side of the page.